-Well yes, this is the famous example of the railroad.
+Well, yes, this is a famous example of the railroad.
 This is the most basic example of one point perspective and the easiest!
-Draw the trees and the road using the converging lines and see how the farthest are the objects the smallest they look!
+Draw the trees and the road using the converging lines and see how the farthest the objects are, the smallest they look!

-This is the same room as seen from the ceiling but this time, we are facing the floor.
-So instead of drawing the back wall, this time we draw the floor first.
-Then, we trace the main corners of the room and add the bed and other furnitures using boxes and cylinders.
+This is the same room seen from the ceiling, but we are facing the floor this time.
+So instead of drawing the back wall, this time, we draw the floor first.
+Then, we trace the main corners of the room and add the bed and other pieces of furniture using boxes and cylinders.

-Even though this one looks a little hard, it is pretty easy!
-You just have to draw a lot of boxes in perspective and add the details of the streets and buildings.
+Even though this one looks a little complicated, it is pretty easy!
+You have to draw a lot of boxes in perspective and add the details of the streets and buildings.
 I used a view of New York from Google Earth.
-You can also find there a city that you like and draw it using this technique!
+You can also find a city you like and draw it using this technique!

-In this case, the vanishing point is located behind the building so this is a little hard to find out where it is.
+In this case, the vanishing point is located behind the building, so it is hard to find where it is.
 But if you see the objects and details as boxes, everything becomes easier!

 That is all for one point perspective.
-I know that it may look complicated in the beginning but I promise it is not!
+I know it may look complicated initially, but I promise it is not!
 It will come naturally to you after some practice.
 So practice, practice, practice!

 Not to mention, these types of drawings usually lead to very satisfying results and improve our artistic skills so much!
 You can find my next post about two point perspective here.